ayse8888/react-native-eteration-case/README.md

 Please run command "npx expo start" to start the project \
 You will see a QR code on your terminal. \
 If you are using Android Device, scan QR code on Expo Go \
-If you are using IOS device, scan QR code on your device camera.
+If you are using IOS device, scan QR code on your device camera. \
+Please make sure you are connected to the same WIFI on your mobile device and computer

 First you will see products from an API in the home page \
 You can add them to your cart. \